This privacy notice provides you with details of how we collect and process your personal data through your use of our site www.nutrunity.com

 We will only use your personal data when legally permitted.
 The most common uses of your personal data are:

-Marketing communications Generally, we do not rely on consent as a legal ground for processing your personal data, other than in relation to sending marketing communications to you via email.
+Generally, we do not rely on consent as a legal ground for processing your personal data, other than in relation to sending marketing communications to you via email.
 You will receive marketing communications from us only if you have opted to do so.
 You have the right to withdraw consent to marketing at any time by unsubscribing from the marketing email you receive in your inbox - the unsubscribe link is at the bottom of every marketing email we send you.

 Please note: Where you opt out of receiving our marketing communications, this will not apply to communications about a product/service purchase, product/service experience or other transactions.

-Change of purpose We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal data for a purpose unrelated to the purpose for which we collected the data, we will notify you and we will explain the legal ground of processing.
 We may process your personal data without your knowledge or consent where this is required or permitted by law.

 5. DISCLOSURES OF YOUR PERSONAL DATA